-- Housekeeping – within the scope of normal procedures as well as emergency cleaning.
+- Housekeeping – Within the normal scope of work as well as emergency cleaning

-- Police Dept. – within the normal scope of work.
+- Public Safety – Within the normal scope of work

-- Safety Division – within the scope of work
+- OEMS – Within the scope of work

 This plan includes a schedule and method of implementation for the various requirements of the standard.

 Engineering and Work Practice Controls will be used to eliminate or minimize exposure to employees at UMW.
-Where occupational exposure remains after institution of these controls, employees are required to wear personal protective equipment.
-At this facility the following engineering controls are used:
+Where occupational exposure remains after institution of these controls, employees are required to wear Personal Protective Equipment.
+At UMW, the following engineering controls are used: